davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 ---
-title: First steps with Faiss for k-nearest-neighbor search in large search spaces
+title: First steps with Faiss for k-nearest neighbor search in large search spaces
 excerpt: Nearest-neighbor search in vector spaces in very useful in a variety of tasks.
 How to tackle this when dealing with A LOT of vectors not fitting in RAM?
 classes: wide
 ---

-*tl;dr: The `faiss` library allows to perform nearest-neighbor search in an efficient way, scaling to several million dense vectors.
+*tl;dr: The `faiss` library allows to perform nearest neighbor search in an efficient way, scaling to several million dense vectors.
 Go straight to the [example code](https://github.com/davidefiocco/faiss-on-disk-example)!*

 ## Vector embeddings and search